superduperfantastic/blog/_posts/2018-01-02-2017-edition-where-does-our-money-go.md

 **Food/Booze** - We went from 15% to 11%, so this category is continuing a downward trend.
 This is one of the categories that is a really high $ amount, but percentage-wise, it's not really so much in the grand scheme of things.
 We're still eating home-cooked meals and trying to spend less outside when we can.
 For lunch, I'm still using MealPal for the days I'm not bringing my own food.

 **Shopping** - We went from 7% to 8%.
 This category includes clothing rental and all my random spending.
-This is also an area that I'm expecting to go down in 2018.
+This is also an area that I'm expecting to go down in 2018 as I'm trying to be more intentional on purchases made.

 **Travel** - We went from 9% to 5%.
 We have Southwest Companion Pass status again, so we're saving on flights again.
 Even with the decrease in percentage, it's not as if we've given up travel by any means.
 We took two international trips in 2017 - Cuba and Hong Kong - and filled in the gaps with a bunch of shorter domestic trips.
 We saw a whole lot of Montana this year, and next year, it'll be a lot of Disney trips.